Jeff Baicher: Minor leagues

 While still in college, Baicher began playing for the professional soccer club San Francisco Bay Blackhawks of the Western Soccer League during the collegiate off season.
-He would remain with the Blackhawks for their entire existence under that name, beginning with the team’s first season in 1989 and ending in 1991.
+He would remain with the Blackhawks for their entire existence under that name, beginning with the team's first season in 1989 and ending in 1991.
 During his years with the Blackhawks, he became an integral part of this dominant U.S. club.
 That same season, the Blackhawks went to the semifinals of the CONCACAF Champions' Cup.
-The last two seasons saw Baicher play for Laurie Calloway as well as former Broncos team mate Paul Bravo ..
+The last two seasons saw Baicher play for Laurie Calloway as well as former Broncos teammate Paul Bravo ..

 In 1991, Baicher was recruited and traveled to England where he had a trial with Manchester United.
 Baicher trained with the first team and reserves and saw time with the reserve squad during the 1991 season before returning home in early 1992 for ACL reconstruction in his left knee.

 In 1994, Baicher spent the season with the Central California Valley (CCV) Hydra of the U.S. Interregional Soccer League (USISL).
 The next year found him with the Monterey Bay Jaguars of the USISL Professional League.
-That season, Monterey Bay compiled a 16-4 record, taking their Division championship.
+That season, Monterey Bay compiled a 16–4 record, taking their Division championship.
 That put them in the Sizzling Nine tournament where they failed to make the title game.

 The 1995 season also saw Baicher spend time with the San Jose Grizzlies of the Continental Indoor Soccer League (CISL).